jghauser/auto-pandoc.nvim/README.md

 ## Installation

-This plugin requires [plenary.nvim](https://github.com/nvim-lua/plenary.nvim) to be installed.
+This plugin requires neovim 0.5 and depends on the plugin [plenary.nvim](https://github.com/nvim-lua/plenary.nvim).

 Packer: